 - Walking distance from Hrensko: 30 minutes / 2.2 km

 The most famous lookout point in the Bohemian Switzerland National Park is the former castle of Saunstejn.
 The road leads up by ladders to the top of the large boulder.
-Here you will be rewarded with a nonsuch 360-degree panorama when you get up.
+You will be rewarded with a nonsuch 360-degree panorama when you get up.

 The castle was built in the 14th century by the Berka z Dube family.
 The castle changed roles and ownership a few times and was eventually destroyed in the 15th century.
 Today, only minimal ruins are visible.